mk12/sicp/docs/lecture.md

 - This example will blur the line between procedures and data.
 - There is only one primitive: a painter.
 A painter draws its image within a frame (a parallelogram).
 - We have means of combination: `rotate`, `beside`, and `below`.
-- Thanks to the closure property, we are able to build up complexity in this language very quickly.
+- Thanks to the closure property, we are able to build up complexity in this language quickly.
 - A frame is defined by an origin vector and two side vectors.
 - All frames are based on transformations from the unit square.
 - We can build primitive painters from lists of line segments.
-- A painter is a procedure that accepts a frame as an argument and draws its image within the frame.
+- A painter is a procedure that takes a frame and draws its image within the frame.

 ## Part 3